ThomasWaldmann/replmv/README.txt

 Replace parts of file/directory names (e.g. to fix wrong non-ASCII characters) and rename (move) the files/dirs accordingly.

-This script is intended to be run on POSIX filesystems, that have BYTESTRING file/directory names.
+replmv is intended to be run on POSIX filesystems, that have BYTESTRING file/directory names.
 It is NOT tested on / not intended for MS Windows.

 replmv works by using a translation map that translates input bytestring